zplab/protocols/computer protocols/Grow MD RAID.md

           cat /proc/mdstat

-4. grow the array to use the new drives
+7. after all drives have been replaced, grow the array to use the new drives:

        mdadm --grow /dev/mdXXX --backup-file=~/grow_backup --size=max

-5. growing triggers a resync: wait until the resync has finished
+8. growing triggers a resync: wait until the resync has finished again

        cat /proc/mdstat

-6. check, resize, and re-check the filesystem:
+9. check, resize, and re-check the filesystem:

        umount /mnt/XXXarray
        xfs_repair -n /dev/mdXXX